KOWL: New ownership

 Barely 18 months after it launched, Burdette sold KOWL to Tahoe Broadcasters, Inc., in May 1958.
 Ed Frech took the reins as president with John J. Murphy as general manager.

 Just five years later, Tahoe Broadcasters, Inc., sold the station to a new company called KOWL, Inc., in a transaction that was consummated on June 1, 1963.
 The new owners applied for and, in late 1963, received a construction permit to upgrade their daytime signal to 1,000 watts while leaving the nighttime signal at 250 watts.
 In 1968, the station's application for a change in city of license was granted.
 This placed the city of license as the same community where the transmitter shack and broadcast tower had been located all along: South Lake Tahoe, California.

 KOWL broadcast a middle of the road music format through much of the 1970s with a number of hours taken each week for country & western.
 By 1978, the format was a blend of MOR and progressive country, thanks to the influence of the Bakersfield sound.
 In 1979, KOWL, Inc., sold the station to John and Kathleen Parker, Jeanette Merillat and Edward J. Pulaski who formed Pacific Communications, Inc.

 The 1980s

 In 1983, the station was sold to David Isenberg who formed Isenberg Media Corporation.
 In the following year, KOWL moved its offices and studios from Harrah's Tahoe to the Tahoe Keys Marina in South Lake Tahoe, California.

 In April 1989, Isenberg Media Corporation, through owner David H. Isenberg, reached an agreement to transfer the broadcast license for KOWL to Regency Communications Limited Partnership, of which Isenberg was a member.
 The shift was approved by the FCC on June 12, 1989.
-Regency also acquired competitor KRLT 93.9 FM, South Lake Tahoe.
+Regency also acquired competitor KRLT (93.9 FM).
 Isenberg left the partnership group entirely on September 10, 1990.